EcsRx/ecsrx.unity/readme.md

 EcsRx is a reactive take on the common ECS pattern with a well separated design and support for dependency injection (if you want it).

+## New Info!

+We have now also got a real-world example to view @ [grofit/ecsrx.roguelike2d](https://github.com/grofit/ecsrx.roguelike2d)

 ## Dependencies

 - UniRx (All)